alem-platform/foundation/a-library-for-others/README.md

 - File Handling in Go
 - CSV Parsing
+- Interfaces
 - Error Handling
-- Interfaces

 ### Abstract

-Welcome to your next project.
-In this assignment, you will delve into the world of CSV files — a ubiquitous format for storing and sharing tabular data.
-This project is not merely an exercise in coding; it is an essential step in your journey to becoming a software engineer.
+Welcome to your next project!
+This assignment is not just about writing code; it's a crucial step in your journey to becoming a proficient software engineer.
+You'll implement methods for a new library, focusing on several key principles of design and development.

-You will learn how to:
+Here's what you'll focus on:

-- Develop an Intuitive Library: You are tasked with designing a library that simplifies the process of handling CSV data.
+- Develop an Intuitive Library: Your task is to design a user-friendly library that streamlines a common task.
-- Master Resource Management: Learn to manage resources efficiently, ensuring optimal performance of your code.
-- Implement Robust Error Handling: Develop the ability to anticipate, identify, and resolve errors, enhancing the reliability of your software.
+- Go Interfaces: Interfaces in Go act as contracts between supplier and customer.
+Your goal is to provide services that are consistent and convenient, offering enough functionality to be easy to use without becoming overly complex.
+- Implement Parsing: You will develop the skills needed to parse complex data structures, an essential skill for handling various data formats.
+- Information Hiding: Determine what information should be visible and what should remain private.
+A well-designed interface offers straightforward access to its components while concealing implementation details, allowing changes without affecting users.
+- Resource Management: Understand who is responsible for managing memory and other limited resources.
+The main challenge here is managing shared copies of information efficiently.
+- Error Handling: Decide who detects errors, who reports them, and how.
+When an error is detected, determine the recovery process.

+This project will provide hands-on experience in file manipulation and parsing, essential skills for any developer.
+You will learn to manually process CSV data.

 ### Context